Natural Language Processing

 Brief History of the NLP group:

 The NLP group was founded in 2018, when Prof. Kees van Deemter and Dr. Dong Nguyen joined the UU.
-Over the years, various people [LINK to PEOPLE PAGE] joined the NLP group, broadening its range and reinforcing our focus on mainly theoretical aspects of NLP, covering both symbolic and statistical approaches.
+Over the years, various people joined the NLP group, broadening its range and reinforcing our focus on mainly theoretical aspects of NLP, covering both symbolic and statistical approaches.
 An important recent focus is explainability.

-Our currents research strengths include a theme called NLP and Society, a theme called Natural Language Generation, and a theme called Applied Data Science.
-In all these areas we work closely with the NLP group at OTS/UiL [LINK], for example through joint supervision of PhD students.
+Our currents research strengths include a theme called NLP and Society, a theme called Natural Language Generation.
+In all these areas we work closely with the NLP group at OTS/UiL, for example through joint supervision of PhD students.
 We contribute to various areas of teaching in the department, for example via the UU’s cross-faculty Bachelor and Master degrees in Artficial Intelligence.